Ahmed101Mohammed/track-achievements/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## How you can Contribute
+I expect that you know how to fork and pull in GitHub.
+All you can do is: pull your contribution with none strange files.
+And a deep explanation about the bug that you solved or the feature that you added.
+I hope you find a better way to run the app and upgrade the ReadMe file with it.
+But this way should work with me to accept it.
+Thanks.